adkala/proteomic_analysis/README.md

    - This can be changed in the .env file with the `START_PATH` variable

+6. Use Python notebook `prot.ipynb` to run blocks and create figures and Excel files with analyzed data

+   - Legacy option is using the prot_legacy.py script
+      - Does not include following updated features
+         - Outlier checking
+         - L2FC standard deviations
+      - To use:
-6. From terminal, in `proteomics_analysis` folder, run `python3 prot.py *excel files* *denominator* *numerators*`
+         - From terminal, in `proteomics_analysis` folder, run `python3 prot.py *excel files* *denominator* *numerators*`
             - For example, to compare 'GLU' and 'HBA' against 'PCA' in KT2440_A.xlsx and KT2440_B.xlsx, run `python3 prot.py KT2440_A.xlsx,KT2440_B.xlsx PCA GLU,HBA`

-### .env file

-To edit variables such as start path, end path, and quantitative threshold, edit the .env file.
+         - To edit variables such as start path, end path, and quantitative threshold, edit the .env file.
             - If you can't see the .env file, enable hidden files in your file explorer.

 ### Have questions, feedback, or concerns?